Congratulations on the purchase of your new spa.

 - Ambient temperature (The temperature where your spa is placed)

-- Location of spa (sheltered or exposed to the elements)
+- Location of the spa (sheltered or exposed to the elements)

 - Amount of pumps